Mohammed Al-Dhefiri

-Mohammed Al-Dhefiri (محمد الظفيري, born 6 April 1999) is a Saudi Arabian professional footballer who plays as a forward for Al-Qaisumah.
+Mohammed Al-Dhefiri (محمد الظفيري, born 6 April 1999) is a Saudi Arabian professional footballer who plays as a forward for Al-Qala.

 Career

 Al-Dhefiri started his career at Al-Batin and was promoted to the first team during the 2018-19 season.
 He played his first match against Al-Taawoun on 26 October 2018.
 During the 2019–20 season Al-Dhefiri made 15 appearances and scored twice as Al-Batin were crowned champions of the MS League.
 On 13 January 2022, Al-Dhafiri joined Ohod on loan.
 On 9 August 2022, Al-Dhefiri joined First Division side Al-Qaisumah.
+On 3 August 2024, Al-Dhefiri joined Al-Jubail.
+On 21 September 2025, Al-Dhefiri joined Al-Qala.